Accounting and Finance Masters (MSc)

 Choose Kingston's Accounting and Finance MSc

-Kingston's Accounting and Finance MSc is an intensive, practical and research-based course, designed to create job-ready graduates with extensive knowledge of both theory and practice.
-It aims to equip students with the skills necessary to gain high-level positions in the accounting and finance industries.
+Kingston's Accounting and Finance MSc is an intensive, practical and research-based course, designed to create job-ready graduates with extensive theoretical and and practical knowledge.
+It aims to equip you with the skills necessary to gain high-level positions in the accounting and finance industries.

 This programme is taught by a highly qualified staff using up-to-the-minute data and research.
 If you have a degree in any discipline and would like to significantly enhance your career prospects in accounting and financial management, our Accounting and Finance MSc course is ideal.